 Why Does My Firm Need To Be ‘Branded’?

 As a law firm, you are working in a very competitive environment.
-There are many other lawyers out there who would be more than happy to take your clients and potential clients if they are given half the chance, so you have to do whatever you can to put yourself ahead of the pack.
+There are many other family lawyers out there who would be more than happy to take your clients and potential clients if they are given half the chance, so you have to do whatever you can to put yourself ahead of the pack.

 When it comes to record keeping and tax returns, Business Activity Statements (BAS) are without a doubt one of the most hated things for small businesses in Australia.
 Although a lot of people choose to do their BAS on their own, you should consider using experienced accountants do yours for you.

-Record keeping and tax obligations can be confusing to the best of us.
+According to Accountants Perth, record keeping and tax obligations can be confusing to the best of us.
 If you don’t have a tax background, then it can be very easy to make mistakes on your BAS.
 An experienced accountant will know the system inside out, and should be able to fill out all of the relevant information without any problems.
 Our top 5 reasons why you should always use an accountant for your BAS include:

 It will save you time: